-As we navigate through what’s important to each member of the family and deliberate goals, children learn valuable skills in what could be considered the most vital relationship skill of all: communication.
-Children also learn valuable skills of self-discipline, commitment, and perseverance when they strive toward a longer term common goal.
+As we navigate through what’s important to each member of the family and deliberate goals and intentions, children learn invaluable communication skills that they’ll carry with them throughout their lives.
+Children also learn self-discipline, commitment, and perseverance when they strive toward a longer term common goal.

-Many variables in our children’s lives are outside of our control, whether it be the children they choose to befriend or the teacher they get for third grade.
-Goal setting can leave both parent and child feeling that they have some sense of control in moving toward their intended direction.
+Many variables in our child’s life are outside of our control, whether it be the friend they cling to on the playground or the teacher they get for third grade.
+Goal setting leaves both parent and child feeling a sense of agency and intention in both their personal and family lives.

 1 | Be S.M.A.R.T.